C# expression

 Point p1 = new Point(0, 0); Point p2 = p1 with { y = 3 }; Console.WriteLine(p1); Console.WriteLine(p2); record Point(int x, int y);

-In the example, we create a copy of a point with its y
+This example generates a copy of a point, modifying its y

 $ dotnet run Point { x = 0, y = 0 } Point { x = 0, y = 3 }